 Total reward may form part of a strategic approach to reward for many employers.
 For example, an organisation might adopt a total reward approach, providing cutting edge learning programmes together with flexible working options, as well as more traditional aspects of pay and benefits, to recruit, retain and engage the staff it needs to secure its business objectives.

-The ability to design and implement a reward strategy and a total reward approach is an important aspect of a HR professional’s role and it forms part of our new Profession Map.
+The ability to design and implement a reward strategy and a total reward approach is an important aspect of a people professional’s role and it forms part of our Profession Map.

 The role of strategic reward